swiftlang/swift-evolution/proposals/NNNN-member-import-visibility.md

 With these fix-its, the burden of updating source code to be compatible with the new language mode should be significantly reduced.

 This feature will have some impact on source compatibility with older compilers and previous language modes.
 Adding new direct imports of modules that were previously only transitively imported is a backward compatible change syntactically.
-However, if the new language mode is necessary in order to make some source code unambiguous, then the ambiguity will become an issue when compiling the same code using an older language mode so maintaining backward compatibility would require additional measures to be taken.
+However, it's possible that source code could depend on the new language mode in order to make the code unambiguous.
+In these cases additional measures, like adding explicit type annotations, might be required to maintain backward compatibility with previous language modes.

 ## Future directions